A-Garg/reptiles/README.md

 For any questions, please email Akhil (email address written at top of `NCBI_reptiles.py`).

 ## Acknowledgements
-* Peter Uetz, for the idea.
+* Peter Uetz, for the idea and with fixing errors.
-* Detlef Leipe, for help with sorting through NCBI's database.
+* Detlef Leipe, for help with sorting through NCBI's database and with fixing errors.